IMO, My Recommended Programs

 Some of these programs are free and open source, which means the software coding is available online – and programmers worldwide improve on it every day.
 Some programs do cost money, but knowing which program to buy can save you hundreds of dollars that you would spend on trial and error.

-Best Web Browser – Firefox / Chrome (just NOT IE)
+Best Web Browser – Chrome or Firefox (just NOT IE)

-Ultimate recommendation: Use Firefox! and Chrome.
+Ultimate recommendation: Use Chrome AND Firefox.
 It never hurts to have 2 browsers on your system, just in case one of them gets corrupted or what not.
 Plus, they’re both free, fast, and pretty tight on security.
 You can download Firefox at www.getfirefox.com or Chrome at google.

 Best Web Browser Add-On / Time Saver – Roboform

 The #1 time saver is Roboform.
 Roboform is a little program on your computer that fills in forms for you quickly AND saves all your passwords securely.
 This is much better and more safe than letting your browser store this information.
 Think of all your passwords – banks, credit cards, online stores, rewards programs, surveys, web-based e-mail programs… and Roboform saves so much time keeping it all for you.

 Over the past 15 years, we have over a 500 systems clearly infected with viruses, malware, scumware and spyware, and others issues – and while Norton is up-to-date and humming along proclaiming the system to be safe – it’s no where near it.

 After installing Avira or Avast, I’ve typically found ten or more viruses invisible to Norton.
 Again, like the browser, hackers target Norton because it is the most commonly used program.
 Why not use something better that is updated to catch more viruses?